Algebraic derivation of the Energy Eigenvalues for the quantum oscillator defined on the Sphere and the Hyperbolic plane: Quadratic Associative algebra and its deformed oscillator realization

 \section{Quadratic Associative algebra and its deformed oscillator realization}

-In this section, we review the quantum version of the quadratic Poisson algebra which is, the quadratic associative algebra of operators for the quantum 2D quadratically superintegrable systems.
-The integrals A and B are now independent quantum mechanical operators.
-The quadratic associative algebra for the generators \{A, B, C\} generated from the integrals of motion of the 2D quadratically superintegrable systems satisfy the following commutation relations\cite{daskaloyannis2001quadratic}
+In this section, we review the quantum version of the quadratic Poisson algebra which is the quadratic associative algebra of operators for the quantum 2D quadratically superintegrable systems.
+The integrals A and B are now independent motion integral operators.
+The quadratic associative algebra for the generators \{A, B, C\} generated by motion integral operators of the 2D quadratically superintegrable systems satisfy the following commutation relations\cite{daskaloyannis2001quadratic}

 The Casimir operator for this algebra is given by